idkwhttsay/finch-tensor-lite/CONTRIBUTING.md

 - It's cross-platform by default and more readable than string-based `os.path` operations.
 - Example: Use `Path("dir") / "file.txt"` instead of `os.path.join("dir", "file.txt")`.

+### Compiler Passes
+- In general, each compiler pass should be implemented as a separate callable class, inheriting from some subclass of `finchlite.symbolic.Stage`.
+- Each pass should have a clear, single, documented responsibility.
+- Try to separate passes that do different things into different classes, rather than building an all-in-one monolithic pass.
+- Files which involve more than one IR should not import the AST nodes of one IR into the file directly.
+For clarity, nodes of both IRs should be referred to with qualified names, e.g. `lgc.Plan` and `ntn.Loop`.

 ---
 **If you find an error or unclear section, please fix it or open an issue.**